lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 <target-element @click=${handler}></target-element>
 ```

-In Lit, the handler can be either an unbound method, like `${this.clickHandler}` or an arrow function.
+In Lit, the handler can be either a method, like `${this.clickHandler}` or an arrow function.
 Using an arrow function, you can close over other data or call a function with a different signature.
 For example:

 ```html
 <input @change=${(e) => this.setValue(e.target.value)}>